Sorry, you need to enable JavaScript to visit this website.

 Policy Framework

-At the moment, no national regulation exists with respect to validation of non-formal and informal learning in Sweden.
+By 2024, no national regulation exists with respect to validation of non-formal and informal learning in Sweden.
 No national system to recognize volunteer’s skills and competences is in place either.
 As volunteering largely takes place within civil society organisations, the role of volunteering is not specifically recognized in national education and training policies.

 However, work is proceeding on finding methods for recognising non-formal and informal learning in a number of areas; skills and competences acquired through voluntary activities included.
 In 2015, the government established a special authority, the Swedish Commission on Validation (Valideringsdelegationen) to carry out development and dissemination measures aiming for better quality, cooperation between partners in the area and increasing equivalence concerning validation of skills and competences acquired outside the formal education system.

-In the final report, Validation – for skills supply and lifelong learning (2020), the Delegation submitted its proposals for measures for a coherent, national and permanent system for validation, so that more people can have their knowledge and skills identified, assessed and recognised.
+In the final report, Validation – for skills supply and lifelong learning (2020), the Commission submitted its proposals for measures for a coherent, national and permanent system for validation, so that more people can have their knowledge and skills identified, assessed and recognised.

-In 2022, provisions regarding validation regarding adult education in the School Act were improved as a result of the Delegation's work.
+In 2022, provisions regarding validation regarding adult education in the School Act were improved as a result of the Commission's work.
 According to the new paragraph in the School Act (chap 20, §42), the principal is obliged to ensure that a student is offered validation, if the student needs it.
 Validation refers to a structured process that includes an in-depth survey and an assessment aimed at recognizing a person's skills, regardless of how they were acquired.
 Anyone who has undergone a validation shall have the opportunity to have the result recognized through grades.

 Existing arrangements